Sculptors

 Lezama Perier, Patxi Xabier

-Patxi Xabier Lezama Perier (June 20, 1967, Zalla , Bizkaia) is a Basque sculptor and writer.
+Patxi Xabier Lezama Perier (20 June 1967, Zalla, Bizkaia) is a Basque sculptor and writer.

-One of the representative artists of the Basque scene.
-Creator who is part of the generation of contemporary Basque sculptors considered one of the main innovators of Basque sculpture in the second half of the 20th century.
-Vitally representative of the symbolic and the mythological.
-The awareness of the importance of Basque culture (its origin, its history and its traditions), as well as the process of modernizing folklore by the avant-garde to provide a new look at ancestral issues.
+He is one of the most representative artists on the Basque scene.
+A creator who is part of the generation of contemporary Basque sculptors considered to be one of the main renovators of Basque sculpture in the second half of the 20th century.
+Vitally representative of the symbolic and mythological.
+The awareness of the importance of Basque culture (its origins, history and traditions), as well as the process of modernisation of folklore by the avant-garde to give a new look at ancestral issues.

 The artist's work focuses mainly on Basque mythological sculpture.
-Although he is known for his work in sculpture, he has stood out in the Basque cultural arena thanks to his different talents as an artist, sculptor, writer and designer.
-Just like the old masters of the best known current of Basque art such as: Jorge Oteiza, Eduardo Chillida, Agust n Ibarrola and N stor Basterretxea.
+Although he is best known for his work in sculpture, he has stood out in the Basque cultural sphere thanks to his different talents as an artist, sculptor, writer and designer.
+Like the old masters of the best-known current of Basque art such as Jorge Oteiza, Eduardo Chillida, Agustín Ibarrola and Néstor Basterretxea.
 Surrealism differentiates him from those marked by abstraction and geometric tism.

-Around 1990, with his employment in the forge, he began working with iron.
-He then began a cycle of non-imitative sculptures, increasing his concern for Basque art and culture.
+Around 1990, with his employment in the forge, he began to work with iron.
+He then embarked on a cycle of non-imitative sculptures, and his concern for Basque art and culture grew.

-In 2005 he opened a new stage of experimentation.
-Until then, his language was dominated by curved lines and now adopt more lively and restless surreal rhythms, easy to understand sculpted in wood.
+In 2005, he opened a new stage of experimentation.
+Until then, his language was dominated by curved lines and now he will adopt more moving and restless surrealist rhythms, easily understood and sculpted in wood.

-He has exhibited his work in national and international exhibitions, placing him as an important reference within the world of Basque mythology.
-Among some of the numerous exhibitions where his work has been exhibited is New York organized by the Spanish Benevolent Society Gallery
+He has exhibited his work in national and international exhibitions, making him an important reference in the world of Basque mythology.
+Among some of the numerous exhibitions where his work has been n is New York, organised by the Spanish Benevolent Society Gallery.

 More information: